radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/environments-overview.md

 ![image description](environments/environment-overview/images/env-name.png)

-This brings you to the [environment overview](../environment-details/environment-details-ui) screen, where you can view further information about a given environment, such as node status or connections, and perform monitoring and updating actions.
+This brings you to the environment *Overview* screen, where you can view further information about a given environment, such as node status or connections, and perform monitoring and updating actions.

+> **Note:** To learn more about the environment *Overview* features, review the [Environment Details](environments/environment-details/environment-details-ui.md) guide.

 ![image description](environments/environment-overview/images/env-details-home.png)

 ## Environment type

-Type indicates whether the environment is configured as a production or non-production environment.
-Production environments are for production purposes, and non-production environments are for development and testing.
+**Type** indicates whether the environment is configured as a "Production or "Non-production" environment.
+"Production" environments are for production purposes, and "Non-production" environments are for development and testing.

 > **Note:** Each organization can only have one production environment per region.